Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 When I was younger I bought what I thought was the coolest dive knife ever.
 Made of pure stainless steel, it looked more like a throwing knife than one you’d use diving.
 I lost count of the amount of times I knicked myself using that knife to clean my catch at the end of a dive.
 Eventually I swapped this out to a more comfortable spearfishing knife.
 Find one with a contoured handle you can easily grip, it’ll make it much easier to use underwater.

 You don’t need to spend huge amounts of money on your knife

 There’s spearfishing knives available for all budgets.
 On the lower end of the spectrum are the stainless-steel blades, which will rust quickly if you don’t rinse and dry these after each spearfishing trip.
 A little oil will help too.

 - Back mounted webbing clip on the sheath

 - Line and additional hose mount clip included

 Once you start looking at titanium spearfishing knives these get significantly more expensive, but they’re also completely rust-proof.

-- The ergonomic shape of the handle guarantees a sure grip and easy use.
+- The ergonomic shape of the handle s a sure grip and easy use

-- The quick-release system guarantees fast and effortless use when needed.
+- The quick-release system s fast and effortless use when needed

 - Two elastic Velcro fastening bands.
 Dimensions: 72mm blade